A robust method to identify chimera states: Method and results

-To quantify these dynamics, we propose a method rooted on the extraction of information about the instantaneous phases, amplitudes and frequencies from the time series obtained by numerically solving the dynamical equations.
-The method is based on an adapted use of Fourier analysis and consists, roughly, in associating to each node a value for the oscillation amplitude, $\langle a_i\rangle$, the oscillation frequency, $\langle \Omega_i\rangle$, and its constant phase, $\langle \theta_i\rangle$ (see Appendix~\ref{sec:Fourier} for a complete description and Fig.~\ref{fig:9fourier} where we present the latter quantities associated to the dynamical behaviors shown in Fig.~\ref{fig:9dyn}).
-Eventually, to measure the spatial dependence of those quantities, we define the total (normalized) variation~\cite{muolo2024phase} for phases, amplitudes and frequencies.
-The total normalized variation is a measure of the local regularity of those quantities computed by considering differences among nearby points:
+} Eventually, to measure the spatial dependence of those quantities, we define the total (normalized) variation~\cite{muolo2024phase} for phases, amplitudes and frequencies.
+The total normalized variation is a measure of the {spatial} local regularity of those quantities computed by considering differences among nearby points:

 with $v_{\theta_i} = |\langle \theta\rangle_{i+1}- \langle \theta \rangle_i|$.
-Let us also observe that indexes should be considered modulo $n$, i.e., $n+1\equiv 1$, because of the ring structure.
+Let us also observe that indexes should be considered modulo ${{N_0}}$, i.e., ${{N_0}}+1\equiv 1$, because of the ring structure.

 The smaller the variation, the smoother the signal and vice versa.
 Hence, the latter qualifies to be a useful metric to classify chimera patterns.
 Let us consider the results presented in Fig.~\ref{fig:9fourier}.
 Panels in the column (a) show a very regular behavior for the variations: the frequency is constant, the amplitude slowly oscillated in space, finally the phases clearly shown a linear dependence on the node position.
 We are thus facing to a wave whose amplitude is not constant across the ring.
 This behavior can thus be classified as regular one.
 The panels in the column (b) display a different behavior: some nodes show a constant frequency while other one a ``parabola--like'' dependence on the node index, this is the classical behavior observed for chimera states~\cite{kuramoto_batt,Abrams2004,gopal2014}.
 The amplitudes also exhibit a nontrivial but smooth dependence on the node index, whereas the phases behave in a more irregular way.
 Finally, panels in the column (c) display an irregular behavior in the three quantities, even if small in amplitude and frequency.